 “I shouldn’t think so.
 But they don’t know.
 No one knows.”

 Nick stared at her.
-Finally, he could see it dawn on her what she’s just told him.
+Finally, he could see it dawn on her what she’d just told him.

-“Well except, Natalie, the girl I share my apartment with,” she blustered.
-“So if I don’t return she’ll raise the alarm.”
+“Well, except Natalie, the woman I share my apartment with,” she blustered.
+“So if I don’t return, she’ll raise the alarm.”

 “I’d like to be at the end of that conversation with the police.”

 Nick glanced across at her.
-Head bowed, hands clasped in her lap, this was the quietest she’d been since he walked into the room.
+Head bowed, hands clasped in her lap.
+It was the quietest she’d been since he’d walked into the room.
 Hell.
 The booze was making him sentimental.